*Free* Pop-Up Writing Workshop: MBC - Stories from Living in a Paradox (Aug 12)

 You don’t need to write well.
-You just need to show up honestly for yourself.
+You just need to show up honestly.

 Where/How: Live via Zoom